-PRODUCTS 1993 1994 1995 1996

-Clothing Citrus Citrus Concentrates Dairy Products Pharmaceutical products Potatoes Beverages 19545 16514 5254 1094 318 1241 921 18153 15813 3329 1797 407 636 852 23707 22043 4764 3383 1222 1381 2747 21665 22584 1693 4599 521 870 4689

-Others 9072 11885 7674 12490

-Ready-made clothing and dairy products are subsidizing by the

-Government after the 'European Court Decision' against the TRNC export products,

-Let the exports to EC Countries declining after 1995.
-After this decision, the border

-Let agreement between Turkey and TRNC was signed, and there was a considerable
+Ready-made clothing and dairy products are subsidizing by the Government after the 'European Court Decision' against the TRNC export products, but the exports to EC Countries declining after 1995.
+After this decision, the border trade agreement between Turkey and TRNC was signed, and there was a considerable increase in the TRNC's exports to Turkey and newly established Turkish Republics in Asia.

-Let agreement between Turkey and TRNC was signed, and there was a considerable

-Let agreement between Turkey and newly established Turkish Republics in

-Asia.